-Now, you want users of the web app to be able to display each state's population using a different color ramp.
+- Enable users of your web app to display each state's population using a different color ramp.

-By activating dynamic layers in your map service, you give clients the freedom to change the symbols of the states in the web app.
-The ArcGIS Server site does the work of applying the modified color ramp and returns the resulting map image to the client application.
+By activating dynamic layers in your map service, you provide clients with flexibility to change the state symbols in the web app.
+ArcGIS Server does the work of applying the modified color ramp and returns the resulting map image to the client application.

-If you want to dynamically add data—such as feature layers, feature classes, feature attribute tables, shapefiles, rasters, or stand-alone tables—to your map service, you'll need to set up a workspace to contain the data you want to add.
+If you want to dynamically add data—such as feature layers, feature classes, feature attribute tables, shapefiles, rasters, or stand-alone tables—to your map service, you must set up a workspace to contain the data you want to add.

-Dynamic workspaces can be any enterprise database, enterprise geodatabase, file geodatabase, or file directory on disk that is accessible to the ArcGIS Server site.
+Dynamic workspaces can be any supported database, enterprise geodatabase, file geodatabase, or file directory on disk that is accessible to the ArcGIS Server site.

-When you choose a workspace, an ID is generated to uniquely identify the workspace within the pool of workspaces available to the map service.
+When you choose a workspace, you can assign an ID to uniquely identify the workspace within the pool of workspaces available to the map service.
 The map service uses this ID to connect to the data source specified in dynamic layer requests.
 This ID is private to the service and only accessible to the administrator or service owner.

 You have the option to modify the ID when you configure the dynamic workspace for your map service.